seandstewart/bardly/pending/tragedies/king-lear/12-player.md

 I must needs after him, madam, with my letter.

 **REGAN**
-Our troops set forth to-morrow: stay with us;
+Our troops set forth tomorrow: stay with us;
-The ways are dangerous.
+The ways are dangerous. /

 **OSWALD**
-I may not, madam:
+/ I may not, madam:
 My lady charged my duty in this business.

 **REGAN**
 Why should she write to Edmund?
 Might not you
 Transport her purposes by word?
 Belike,
 Something--I know not what: I'll love thee much,
-Let me unseal the letter.
+Let me unseal the letter. /

 **OSWALD**
-Madam, I had rather--
+/ Madam, I had rather--

 **REGAN**
 I know your lady does not love her husband;